ThomasNifong/5e-Changes/docs/index.md

 <details>
   <summary>Inspection</summary>
-Level: 4<br>
+Level: 1<br>
-School: Abjuration<br>
+School: Divination<br>
-Classes: Bard, Cleric, Sorcerer, Wizard<br>
+Classes: Ranger, Sorcerer, Wizard<br>
-Components: S, V, M (Snake Skin and Jade Gemstone worth 100gp)<br>
-Duration: Concentration, up to 1 Hour<br>
+Components: S<br>
+Duration: Instant<br>
 Casting Time: 1 Action<br>
 Range: Touch<br>
 Description:<br>
-Touch a willing creature.
-They have advantage on saving throws against spells and other magical effects..
+You may investigate and disable a single trap or hazard as if you were Proficient with Investigation, Survival and Thieves Tools.
+Use your spell attack modifier instead of your skill check modifier.
 </details>

 <details>
   <summary>Scan</summary>
-Level: 4<br>
+Level: 3<br>
-School: Abjuration<br>
+School: Divination<br>
 Classes: Bard, Cleric, Sorcerer, Wizard<br>
-Components: S, V, M (Snake Skin and Jade Gemstone worth 100gp)<br>
-Duration: Concentration, up to 1 Hour<br>
+Components: S<br>
+Duration: Instant<br>
 Casting Time: 1 Action<br>
 Range: Touch<br>
 Description:<br>
-Touch a willing creature.
-They have advantage on saving throws against spells and other magical effects..
+You may cast this spell at the entrance of a chamber.
+You know the exact location of any creature, door, hazard, treasure and traps as well as the result of activating any trap in the chamber at the time you cast the spell.
+You and your allies have advantage on initiative rolls in combat with the creatures and advantage on saving throws to avoid conditions or damage caused by the hazards and traps.
 </details>

 <details>
   <summary>Forethought</summary>
-Level: 4<br>
+Level: 3<br>
-School: Abjuration<br>
+School: Divination<br>
-Classes: Bard, Cleric, Sorcerer, Wizard<br>
+Classes: Bard, Druid, Sorcerer, Warlock, Wizard<br>
-Components: S, V, M (Snake Skin and Jade Gemstone worth 100gp)<br>
+Components: S, V, M<br>
-Duration: Concentration, up to 1 Hour<br>
+Duration: 1 Hour<br>
-Casting Time: 1 Action<br>
+Casting Time: 1 Bonus Action<br>
-Range: Touch<br>
+Range: 30 ft.<br>
 Description:<br>
-Touch a willing creature.
-They have advantage on saving throws against spells and other magical effects..
+For the next round in combat, you and 3 allies within range can't be surprised, have advantage on attack rolls, ability checks and saving throws.
+Additionally, other creatures have disadvantage on attack rolls against you.
 </details>

-(Wizard, Ranger, Sorcerer) Inspection - You may investigate and disable a single trap or hazard as if you were Proficient with Investigation, Survival and Thieves Tools.
-Use your spell attack modifier instead of your skill modifier.
-	3. (Ranger, Wizard) Scan - You may cast this spell at the entrance of a chamber.
-You know the exact location of any creature, door, hazard, trap and treasure in the chamber at the time you cast the spell.
-You and your allies have advantage on initiative rolls in combat with the creatures and advantage on saving throws to avoid conditions or damage caused by the hazards and traps.
-		(Bard, Druid, Warlock, Wizard, Sorcerer) - Opportunity.
-Duration 1 Hour.
-1 Bonus action.
-For the next round in combat, you and 3 allies can't be surprised, have advantage on attack rolls, ability checks and saving throws.
-Additionally, other creatures have disadvantage on attack rolls against you.

 ### Enchantment ###